netcinematics/PWA-3D-WRAPPSHELL/README.md

 ## TUTORIAL

-# 3D-APPSHELL PWA
-PWA Template with BabylonJS
-# A 3D Progressive Web Appshell Template
+PWA Template with BabylonJS - A 3D Progressive Web Appshell Template

 Powered by: